Reference Disks (RAW IMA format)

 Copying Option ADFs to the Refdisk CORRECTLY

-Just copying the ADF to the refdisk will
+Just copying the ADF to the refdisk will NOT always

-main menu.
-Now when you install the new adapter, the
+prompted.
+Now when you install the new adapter, the refdisk HAS the new ADF(s)

-without flashing that annoying "The description file for
+on it, and it can autoconfigure without flashing that annoying "The description

-the adapter in Slot x was not found".
+file for the adapter in Slot x was not found".

-option (IBM adapters have *.dgs files).
+(IBM adapters have *.dgs files).
+Early systems use a single floppy for all

 Functions and Relationship of COMMAND.COM and CMD.COM (from WBST)